 Add a Loading Scene

-Sometimes, you'll find that atlas loading can take some time.
+Sometimes, you'll find that if you're loading a lot of resources, atlas loading can take some time.
 In order to prevent an awkward pause with a black screen, consider switching to an intermediate scene with a "loading" graphic and then switching to the desired scene after that.

-Is there a limit to how many graphics can go into an atlas?
+Is there a limit to how many resources can go into an atlas?